Olex2/Olex2Manual/Sucrose/02_solving.md

 	>CRYST Since X-rays are diffracted by the electrons surrounding atomic nuclei, the larger Q-peaks will relate to heavier atom types.

-8. The next stage is to \index{assign atoms types} to the Q-peaks.
+8. The next stage is to assign atom types \index{assiging atoms types} to the Q-peaks.
 Use the LEFT MOUSE button to click on Q-peaks that you believe correspond to a particular atom type (e.g. oxygen).
 Selected atoms turn green.

 	>OLEX2 If the Q-peaks don't appear to form a sensible structure, try typing `CODE compaq -a`, which will pull Q-peaks together.
 Clicking on the centre button I_CENTER (top right of GUI) has the same effect.